kevinsuedmersen/neural_networks_from_scratch/theory/MLP_theory.md

 C = \frac{1}{M} \sum_{m=1}^M L(\textbf{y}^m, \hat{\textbf{y}}^m)
 = -\frac{1}{M} \sum_{m=1}^M \sum_{i=1}^{n^L} y_i^m log(\hat{y}_i^m),
 $$
 Note that the loss function represents an error over a *single* training example, while the cost function is an aggregation of the loss over $M$ training examples.
-When computing the cost for $M$ training examples, it makes sense to choose the average as an aggregation method, because the average cost doesn't increase linearly with the `batch_size`.
-Also, the cost function may include a regularization term, which should be monotonically increasing in the number of parameters of the model, to account for over-fitting.
+When computing the cost for $M$ training examples, it makes sense to choose the average as an aggregation method, because the average cost doesn't increase linearly with the `batch_size` (like e.g. the sum).
+Also, the cost function may include a regularization term, which should be monotonically increasing in the number of parameters of the model, to penalize models with lots of free parameters, leading to simpler models, and hence to fight over-fitting.

 # Backward Propagation